textcreationpartnership/A03589/README.md

 ##Content Summary##

 #####Front#####
-A
-LEARNED
-SERMON OF
-THE NATVRE
-OF PRIDE,
-BY
-RICHARD HOOKER, SOMEtimes
-fellow of Corpus Christi
-Colle

 #####Body#####
 ABAC.
 2. 4.His minde swelleth and is not right in him:
 But the iust by his faith shall liue.THE natu